 At this time, we will not be performing daily health screenings.
-We ask that if anyone in your household is experiencing any symptoms of COVID-19, or has tested positive for COVID-19, please stay home.
+We ask that if anyone in your household is experiencing any symptoms of COVID-19, or has tested positive for COVID-19, please stay home and notify us.

 Yes, The Discovery will be open to the public during camps.

 Snacks and lunches will no longer be provided.
-Any edible activities have been removed or have been altered to provide the best and safest experience.
-Drinking fountains throughout the museum have been turned off, however we have the ability to fill water bottles for campers if needed.
+Any edible activities have been altered to provide the best and safest experience.

 • All camp families are asked to provide 2 snacks, a lunch, and a water bottle for camp participants.

 Yes, we will continue to go Plumas Park for lunch on Tuesday, Wednesday and Friday from 11:45am to 1:00pm.
 Bus transportation to and from the park is provided.